EM:RAP Admin, Groups Feature

 Wireframes

 • Payment step: Tax calculations and invoicing, previously done manually, were automated based on group addresses and tax-exempt status.
-Invoices are now auto-generated, and credit card payments can be processed directly through the Admin system.
+Invoices and receipts are now auto-generated, and credit card payments can be processed directly through the Admin system.

 • View/edit active group: This step allowed the support team to manage updating group details, add admin notes, manage and resend invitations that hadn't been activated, and remove and replace subscribers during an active subscription.